Phnom Penh Guide

 Phnom Penh Guide It is your responsibility:

-Phnom Penh Guide Your Passport My new style UK Passport, issued April 23Your passport must be in good condition with at least six months validity remaining, and have enough spare pages for visas and rubber stamps.
-Also, for those traveling with the RED covered EU passports, make sure that its validity complies with the country(s) you are visiting/transiting.
-Important too, make sure that you always get a departure stamp in your passport.
+Phnom Penh Guide https://fuzzykensblog.com/Your passport must be in good condition with at least six months of validity remaining and have enough spare pages for visas and rubber stamps.
+Also, for those traveling with the RED-covered EU passports, make sure that its validity complies with the country(s) you are visiting/transiting.
+Important too, to make sure that you always get a departure stamp in your passport.
 This now includes, for UK citizens, all countries in the European Union.
 Check well before you travel, that your passport meets all the requirements.
 More information at: https://fuzzykensblog.com/go-cambodia-and-experience-new-destinations-your-passport/

 xxxxx